 North Street previously bid $10.25 a share for Winnebago, according to the letter sent to Chief Executive Officer Randy Potts.
 The $11-a-share bid is 29 percent higher than Winnebago’s closing price of $8.51 yesterday.

 “The board of directors of the company will review any additional information relating to the North Street letter and respond in due course,” Winnebago said today in the statement.

-Winnebago climbed 9.3 percent to $9.30 at 11:16 a.m.
-New York time and surged as much as 18 percent.
+Winnebago rose 1.8 percent to $8.66 at the close in New York.
 The company reported a net loss of $912,000, or 3 cents a share, for the fiscal second quarter ended Feb.
 25, according to a March 15 statement on its website.

 Sales rose 23 percent to $131.6 million.
 The results reflected “increased discounts and continued aggressive pricing strategies,” according to the statement.

 “We’re doing this as friendly as possible,” Alex Mascioli, managing partner of North Street, said in a telephone interview before Winnebago issued its statement.
 He declined, in a separate interview, to identify what firms were underwriting North Street’s bid.
 The underwriters will be named later today and have been disclosed to Winnebago’s board, he said.